fenago/gitlab-ci-ansible-course/md/lab16_ansible.md

 PLAY RECAP *********************************************************************
 frt01.example.com : ok=2 changed=2 unreachable=0 failed=0 skipped=0 rescued=0 ignored=0
 ```

-### ProTip

-Open http://localhost:81 in Mirdori browser to verify that apache is running now.

 Notice how the handler was run at the end, as the configuration file was